Skip to main content

 Test dataframe

-Defines a .csv or .pq file containing a dataframe with test records that H2O Hydrogen Torch uses to test the model.
+This setting defines a file containing a dataframe with test records that H2O Hydrogen Torch uses to test the model.

 note